 Assessment and Grading Policy: There will be a midterm exam given during the semester and a final exam at the end of the semester.
 Exams are based on lecture, assigned readings, films shown in class and text material.
 These exams will count 30% each for a total of 60% of the grade.
-The remaining 40% of the grade will be based on attendance, in-class/homework quizzes and detailed summaries of assigned readings from research journals for a grand total of 100%.
+The remaining 40% of the grade will be based on in-class and homework quizzes and detailed summaries of assigned readings from research journals for a grand total of 100%.
 Assignments will not be accepted after the due date.

+'''

-''' Midterm → 30%
+Midterm → 30%

 Final → 30%

 Assigned readings → 20%

-In-class/HW quizzes → 15%
+In-class/HW quizzes → 20%

-Attendance and Punctuality → 5% '''
+'''